ZhangXu0963/NPC/README.md

 ## Introduction

-This is a PyTorch implementation for the paper ["Negative Pre-aware for Noisy Cross-modal Matching"](http://arxiv.org/abs/2312.05777).
+This is a PyTorch implementation for the AAAI 2024 paper ["Negative Pre-aware for Noisy Cross-modal Matching"](http://arxiv.org/abs/2312.05777).
 Our method **NPC** is built on top of the [CLIP](https://arxiv.org/abs/2103.00020) in PyTorch for end-to-end Image-text Matching.
 <!-- Thanks to this [project](https://github.com/leolee99/CLIP_ITM) for offering a basic fine-tuning framework of CLIP. -->

 <img src = "./assets/introduction.png" width = "100%">